forestgrape/coronavirus/index.md

 * This is work in progress, so mistakes of any form are likely.

-* The page started with a proposal for a Dry Form Transmission Model and that the Covid-19 transmission can be metaphored smoke like.
+* The page started with a proposal for a Dry Form Transmission Model and that the Covid-19 transmission can be metaphored smoke-like.
 More [content](#t-content) has been added since and noteworthy changes are mentioned in [updates](#updates).

 * These are __hypothesis__ and __research ideas__ but __not__ double checked facts.
 They are put here as ideas yet to be checked and evaluated.